Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 Long-running operations (LROs) are operations which consist of an initial request sent to the service to start an operation, followed by polling for a result at a certain intervals to determine if the operation has completed and whether it failed or succeeded.
 Ultimately, the LRO will either fail with an error or produce a result.

-In Azure Form Recognizer, operations that train models or extract values from forms are LROs.
+In Azure Form Recognizer, operations that create/copy models (including composing models) or that extract values from forms are LROs.
 The SDK clients provide asynchronous `begin<operation-name>` methods that return `Promise<PollerLike>` objects.
 The `PollerLike` object represents the LRO, and a program can wait for the operation to complete by awaiting `pollUntilDone()` on the poller returned from the `begin<operation-name>` method.
 Sample code snippets are provided to illustrate using long-running operations in the next section.

 ## Examples